Mallikarjun Kharge terms forced leave for CBI director 'shameful', accuses govt of interference in every autonomous body - Firstpost

 A late-night order on Tuesday from the Appointments Committee of the Cabinet led by Prime Minister Narendra Modi sent CBI director Alok Verma and special director Rakesh Asthana on leave.
 Finance Minister Arun Jaitley had told reporters that the government's decision to remove the CBI's two top officers was based on the Central Vigilance Commission's (CVC) recommendations.

 "The CBI is an institution, where the prime minister is the chairperson, the Chief Justice of India is a member and I, as the leader of the single largest (Opposition) party (in the Lok Sabha), am a member, too.
 The CBI director was selected by this committee.
-If he was to be removed, the committee should hold a meeting and make decision," Kharge said.
+If he was to be removed, the committee should have held a meeting and made decision," Kharge said.

-The Congress leader also claimed that there is government intervention in every seemingly autonomous body, including the CBI and Enforcement Directorate.
+The Congress leader also alleged that there is government intervention in every seemingly autonomous body, including the CBI and Enforcement Directorate.

-Referring to the Rafale "scam" again, Kharge said the government was losing sleep because such matters were coming to light now.
+Referring to the Rafale deal again, Kharge said the government is losing sleep because such matters are coming to light now.

 "So many bank frauds have absconded with public money.
 Many activists and NGOs tried to bring this to the CBI director's notice.
 Fearing this, the government may have interfered in this issue and removed the CBI director,” he added.

-"Narendra Modi, his govt and President of the ruling party are indulging in blatant and shameless surveillance on CBI and created a fresh new snoopgate," Singhvi added.
+"Narendra Modi, his government and the president of the ruling party are indulging in blatant and shameless surveillance on CBI and have created a fresh new 'snoopgate'," Singhvi added.